Probing the quantum metric of 3D topological insulators: Quantum metric magnetoresistance

-The quantum metric expected for topological surface states can be detected via nonlinear magnetotransport measurements in Hall bar devices (Fig. 2c, Methods).
-Figure 3a,b shows the nonlinear (second-harmonic, 2$\omega$), longitudinal magnetoresistance $R^{2\omega}_{aaa}(B) = \frac{V^{2\omega}_{aaa}}{I^{\omega}_{a}}$ ($a = x,\, y$) measured in Sb$_2$Te$_3$(30 nm) for two relative directions of the alternating current $I^{\omega}_{a}$ and in-plane magnetic field $B$ (Methods).
+The quantum metric expected for topological surface states can be detected via nonlinear magnetotransport measurements in Hall bar devices traversed by an alternating current $I^{\omega}_{a}$ (Fig. 2c, Methods).
+Figure 3a,b shows the nonlinear (second-harmonic, 2$\omega$), longitudinal magnetoresistance $R^{2\omega}_{aaa}(B, I^{\omega}_{a}) = \frac{V^{2\omega}_{aaa}}{I^{\omega}_{a}}$ ($a = x,\, y$) measured in two distinct Sb$_2$Te$_3$(30 nm) devices oriented perpendicular and parallel to the magnetic field $\mathbf{B}$ in the absence of any gate voltages (Methods).
 When the field is oriented orthogonal to the current direction, $R^{2\omega}$ grows monotonically with the magnetic field, and the increase is linear in the low field region.
 The resistance changes sign when the magnetic field is inverted, namely, it is antisymmetric in the field.
-Its amplitude remains approximately constant up to about 30 K, decreases as temperature is increased, and vanishes above 150 K. This nonlinear response is instead absent when the field is parallel to the electric current.
-The dependence of the nonlinear magnetoresistance on the relative orientation is further confirmed by angular scans (Fig. 3c), which reveal a sinusoidal variation of the nonlinear signal with the azimuthal angle.
+Its amplitude remains approximately constant up to about 30 K, decreases as temperature is increased, and vanishes above 150 K. This nonlinear response is, instead, absent when the field is parallel to the electric current.
+The dependence of the nonlinear magnetoresistance on the relative orientation is further confirmed by angular scans performed in a third device (Fig. 3c), which reveal a sinusoidal variation of the nonlinear signal with the azimuthal angle.
 Additionally, $R^{2\omega}$ scales linearly with the electric current (Fig. 3d and Extended Data Fig. 2), while the linear magnetoresistance remains constant, and does not depend on the measurement frequency (Extended Data Fig. 3).
 This phenomenology is compatible with the expected QMMR of topological insulators \cite{Mercaldo2024}, which requires breaking time reversal symmetry, but has usually been associated with the bilinear magnetoelectric resistance (BMER).
 The BMER is not a geometrical effect but originates from the conversion of spin currents into nonlinear charge currents in trigonally warped surface states \cite{He2018a,He2019} or inhomogeneities of the spin-momentum locking in cubic systems \cite{Fu2022}.
-Our nonlinear magnetoresistance likely includes a contribution from these semiclassical transport phenomena, yet the temperature dependence of $R^{2\omega}$ and the related nonlinear conductivity $\sigma^{2\omega}$ (Methods) provides compelling evidence for the presence of important quantum geometrical effects below 30 K, as discussed next.
+Our nonlinear magnetoresistance likely includes a contribution from these semiclassical transport phenomena, yet the temperature and mobility dependencies of both $R^{2\omega}$ and nonlinear conductivity $\sigma^{2\omega} \propto R^{2\omega}$ (Methods) provide compelling evidence for the presence of important quantum geometrical effects below 30 K, as discussed next.